dancasey-ie/django_soil_lab/README.md

 Development
 ------------------------

 This site was developed in consultation with Southern Scientific.
-They were looking to digitalise some of their lab processes, reducing the time lab technicians and field surveyors spent transfering data from paper to online records.
+They were looking to digitalise some of their lab processes, reducing the time lab technicians and field surveyors spent transferring data from paper to online records.
 I was given a tour of their lab and run through of their processes.
 It was apparent that a lot of time could be saved and so money saved, if sample details could be submitted by the customer directly to a cloud database and that being able to GPS tag the sampe would greatly improve the tracking of a customers land over time.

-As the geo taging of samples seemed important to the process time was spent researching the different options available through Django in achieveing this.
+As the geo tagging of samples seemed important to the process time was spent researching the different options available through Django in achieving this.
 GeoDjango was first explored but seemed overkill for the features required for this project.
-Django-geotagging, django-location-field and django-google-maps were also investigated but in the end django-geoposition was used for its simplisity.
+Django-geotagging, django-location-field and django-google-maps were also investigated but in the end django-geoposition was used for its simplicity.
 I ran into issues running the stable release with django 1.11 and had to use an alternative work around branch, details can be found in the deploy section below.

 Django-geoposition allows the user to select and save a location to a model using a google maps widget, however it does not get the users current location.
 A script was developed (https://github.com/dcasey720/django_soil_lab/blob/master/static/js/getLocation.js) making use of HTML5 getLocation function that uses the client side location features available (either GPS or IP location) to set the location of the user.
-This was important so that samples could be accuretly geotagged when taking field samples.
+This was important so that samples could be accurately geotagged when taking field samples.
 As the django-geoposition map marker initial position are set in Settings.py and the widget used display is generated from this, it was proving difficult to get the current location to recenter and reposition the marker automatically when the location is found.
-Though not the most user intuitive the 'how to' style help provided with the model entry was a compremise that isn't too complicated.
-Geopy was used to get the address of the gps location seperatly to the django-geoposition.
+Though not the most user intuitive the 'how to' style help provided with the model entry was a compromise that isn't too complicated.
+Geopy was used to get the address of the gps location separately to the django-geoposition.

-As this project will be adopted in some way by Southern Scientific, the color scheme, font styles, background images and layouts were mimiced for easy integration.
+As this project will be adopted in some way by Southern Scientific, the color scheme, font styles, background images and layouts were mimicked for easy integration.
 Time was spent developing a logo using https://www.canva.com/ and paint, these can be found here https://github.com/dcasey720/django_soil_lab/tree/master/mock-ups/Canvas%20developed%20logos.
-It was proving difficult to set the logo background to transparent to blend in nicely with the navbar, so in the end a simple brand logo was developed with standard font and a font-awsome leaf icon.
+It was proving difficult to set the logo background to transparent to blend in nicely with the navbar, so in the end a simple brand logo was developed with standard font and a font-awesome leaf icon.

 For the development of the samples results tables in the sample report, the following publication was consulted https://www.teagasc.ie/media/website/publications/2016/soil-fertility-green.pdf.
-For the purpose of this project I concentrated on showing the results for only most basic of tests offered by Southern Scientific, tesing Potassium, Phospherous, pH and Lime Requirement pH.
+For the purpose of this project I concentrated on showing the results for only most basic of tests offered by Southern Scientific, testing Potassium, Phosphorus, pH and Lime Requirement pH.
-The thresholds used in the tables were for grassland land use and these should be programmed more approprietly for the other land uses.
+The thresholds used in the tables were for grassland land use and these should be programmed more appropriately for the other land uses.
 The tables of note from the teagasc publication can be found here https://github.com/dcasey720/django_soil_lab/tree/master/mock-ups/Example%20Test%20Result%20Tables.

 It sould be noted that Django has been use for other LIMS systems most notibly https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5192047/.
-Though this system was not referenced in the development process of this projects it gave me and Southern Scientific that is an industry capable framework that can be adapted for their needs.
+Though the MASTR-MS LIMS was not referenced in the development of this projects it gave me and Southern Scientific confidence that Django is an industry capable framework that can be adapted for their needs.

 __Notes on Code__

 * All custom css tags created in the development of this project include '_', this allows me to quickly see what items I have styled and what items already have style attributes.
 * A number of the forms generated by django for use in the templates were unpacked for layout purposes i.e. ln14 https://github.com/dcasey720/django_soil_lab/blob/master/samples/templates/submitdetails.html.
-I was unable to apply the 'as_bootstrap' styling to the unpacked form, however by includeing 'form | as bootstrap' in comments before the form the correct stylings were applied.
+I was unable to apply the 'as_bootstrap' styling to the unpacked form, however by including 'form | as bootstrap' in comments before the form the correct stylings were applied.
 If left not commented out the form would be rendered twice.
 I consulted Code Institute on the issue and found it an oddity for which they could not resolve and so the hacky method used remains.
 * Loose CSS coupling was carried out through out the templates with all custom css contained in https://github.com/dcasey720/django_soil_lab/tree/master/static/css.
 However where django generated urls were used for background images the 'background-image' style attribute was included in the the html code. i.e. ln19 https://github.com/dcasey720/django_soil_lab/blob/master/templates/base.html
 * All Javascript code is run from external js files in the static folder https://github.com/dcasey720/django_soil_lab/tree/master/static/js.
 However where django tags were used global javascript variables were declared in the html template for use in the scripts. i.e. ln354 https://github.com/dcasey720/django_soil_lab/blob/master/samples/templates/viewreport.html

 Deployment